rjhilgefort/lodash-extras/README.md

 ## Installation / Usage

+Follow the below instructions, depending on your runtime environment (client/server).
+After which, the `_` (lodash) object will have been modified with the "extras" included in this project.

 ### Client-side

 This project depends on [lodash](https://lodash.com/) being loaded first.
 Then simply [download](https://github.com/rjhilgefort/lodash-extras/releases), or install this package via bower.
 After which, you'll need to source both projects in your web application.